How Much Do Cats Sleep? Plus Other Related Questions

 While we presented the average number of hours per day an adult cat or kitten sleeps, there are a number of factors that can influence how much your cat sleeps on a regular basis.
 Some of these factors include the age of the cat, time of day, time of year, preferred sleeping location, and health status.
 We will discuss more about how each of these factors affect your cat’s sleeping habits below.

 Just like human babies, kittens require more sleep as they are growing and developing.
 They tend to sleep more than adult cats at closer to 20 hours of sleep per day.
-Typically, by the age of 7 to 8 weeks of age, most kittens begin showing the sleeping habits of adult cats, which is closer to an average of 15 hours a day (Bateson, 2013; NSF).
+By the age of 7 to 8 weeks of age, most kittens begin showing the sleeping habits of adult cats, which is closer to an average of 15 hours a day (Bateson, 2013; NSF).
 Senior cats spend more time resting than adult cats, sleeping closer to 20 hours a day (NSF).

 - Time of day